Spotify Music Converter

 Step 2Customize the Output Settings

-Click on the button on the bottom right corner to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV), Output Quality and Output Path.
+Click on the button on the upper right corner to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV), Output Quality and Output Path.
 And do not forget to choose your country/region here.

 Step 3Add Songs/Albums/Artists/Playlist from Amazon Music

-Open a playlist, artist or album, then click on button on the bottom and select the songs that you'd like to convert.
+Open a playlist, artist or album, then click on button and select the songs that you'd like to convert.

 Step 4Start Conversion